-If it's just a snack you're looking for, some more ideas are in Top Ten Low-Carb Foods in Convenience Stores, which also can be found in grocery stores.
+If it's just a snack you're looking for and you're not near a grocery store, check out Top 10 Low-Carb Snacks from the Convenience Store.
+These items can also can be found in grocery stores.

 1. Deli FoodsThe deli counter can be a great place to find low-carb foods.
-Try tuna, chicken, or shrimp salad, that you can either eat on it's own or pre-wrapped (or wrap it yourself) in a low-carb tortilla.
+Try tuna, chicken, or shrimp salad, that you can either eat on it's own or pre-wrapped (or wrap it yourself) in a low-carb tortilla or lettuce leaf.
 Vegetable salads can be good, although make sure the dressing doesn't have a lot of sugar.
-Guacamole can be purchased to dip cucumber rounds, celery sticks, or other low-carb vegetables in, if these are available.
+Guacamole can be purchased as a dip for cucumber rounds, celery sticks, or other low-carb vegetables.
 Many delis have roast chicken, which can be paired with a salad.
 Or make a wrap with lunch meat (check for sugars in ingredients) and a low-carb tortilla.

 2. Salad BarsSalad bars can be even better than deli counters in some stores because you can mix and match to your own tastes and dietary preferences.
 When in doubt about the dressings, blue cheese or plain oil and vinegar dressings are the least likely to have sugar added.
 Or you can buy your own bottle.
 How to Find a Healthy Salad Dressing

 3. VegetablesSome stores offer prepared vegetables in packages, and some vegetables don't need a lot of preparation.
 Celery, mushrooms, green beans, Bell peppers, tomatoes, and broccoli require little preparation to be eaten raw, and can be eaten with a deli tuna or chicken salad or low-carb dip.